 It helps to note that they raise the price by 1,000 yen every year so I suggest that you grab the opportunity to watch the show as early as NOW!
 If you want to grab discounts, there are several mediums for you to get some:

-- Via Go Voyagin for 15% off: I personally got my tickets via this company and though the discount seem low compared to the other mediums below, I like the convenience that I get from booking with them because Voyagin bookings go directly to Robot Restaurant.
+- Via KKday for 25% off: I personally got my tickets via this company and it’s such a good deal!
+I also like the convenience that I get from booking with them because KKday bookings go directly to Robot Restaurant.
 Therefore, once you click ‘buy’, you don’t have to do anything else other than to show up at the venue during your preferred time slot.

 - Via Metropolis Magazine for 25% off: this is a popular magazine in the country (to know where to get one around Japan, click the link).
 This magazine typically has 1 discount coupon in the middle of its pages, cut that out and then call Robot Restaurant to place your reservation.